SongBook Android 6.6 Your lyrics and chords on Android smartphones and tablets

 The pedals should be set to send Page Up/Down or Arrow Up/Down keys.
 In addition, the following keys are supported:

-MIDI pedals can be used on Android 6 or later.
+MIDI pedals can also be used.

 Concert ModeConcert Mode